bc-anaisabel/meta_analysis_climate_restor/README.md

 ### Research objectives

-- Identify if there is an association between general dryness and restoration success and if there are factors that participate in the direction and strenght of the association (e.g. ecosystem type, latitude, restoration period, recovery metric).
+- To account for the importance of baseline conditions I want to identify if there is an association between general dryness and restoration success and if recovery metric participates in the direction and strenght of the association

-- Incorporate and analyze CMI trends and extreme events in association to restoration success or failure.
+- Incorporate CMI trends and severe drought events and analyze its association with restoration success

 ### Expected results

-Greatest negative differences from CMI historical normal values in a site will have an association with restoration failure.
-This association will be dependent on the type of ecosystem and latitude where restoration occurred, and the type of metric used to evaluate restoration success.
-If there is an association then this could be used in restoration ecology to set goals where climate trends and extreme events are incorporated to create more attainable results that are sustainable and useful.
+Greatest  differences from CMI historical normal values and the severity of drought events will have an association with restoration failure.
+This association may be dependent on the type of metric used to evaluate restoration success.
+If there is an association the more climate has changed the less successful the restoration efforts will be, so  this could be used to set goals where climate trends and extreme events are incorporated to create more attainable results that are sustainable and useful.
+If there is no association then other climate variables or conditions like latitude, nutrient cycling and ecosystem type should be analyzed as well.

 ## 2. Methods